 We are operating our own share house in Tokyo (close to Kiba Station), only for our own World Unite! participants.
-It has 5 dorm rooms of different sizes, each for 4-8 persons and 4 double rooms (for single or double occupancy) on two floors.
-One floor has a common area with a fully equipped kitchen and lounge, 4 showers, 3 toilets and 2 bathrooms.
-The other floor has another shower.
-There is Wifi Internet on both floors without additional cost.
+It has 7 dorm rooms of different sizes, each for 4-8 persons and 4 twin rooms on two floors.
+There are two communal areas with fully equipped kitchens, 6 showers, 4 toilets and 2 bathrooms.
+There is Wifi Internet on all floors without additional cost.
 All rooms are equipped with modern ACs for cooling and heating.
-Furthermore, habitants can make use of a coin-operated washing machine, a laundry dryer and a 200 sqm rooftop terrace with sunbeds, tables and a fantastic view on Tokyo Skytree, the world's second highest building.
+Furthermore, habitants can make use of a coin-operated washing machine, a laundry dryer, a luggage storage room, and a 200 sqm rooftop terrace with sunbeds, tables and a fantastic view on Tokyo Skytree, the world's second highest building.

 The building is located in a quiet residential area, just next to a small public park.
-In direct vicinity there are numerous convenience stores, restaurants and vending machines.
-Within a 5 minutes' walk you can reach a large shopping mall with supermarket, many shops and multiplex cinemas.
-In 10 minutes you will reach the large Kiba Park.
-All internship placements and the language schools we cooperate with are easily reachable by subway (Tozei Line).
+In direct vicinity there are numerous convenience stores, a supermarket, restaurants and vending machines.
+Within a 10 minutes' walk you can reach a large shopping mall with supermarket, many shops and multiplex cinemas, and also the large Kiba Park.
+All internship placements, many jobs in central Tokyo, and the language schools we cooperate with are easily reachable by subway (Tozai Line and JR Keiyō Line).
 The Community Centres of Koto-Ku and Toyosu can also be reached by foot, just as Tokyo Bay with its entertainment facilities and excursion boats departing from Toyosu's "Lala Port".

-The families usually live in the outskirts of Tokyo and in the neighbouring prefactures of Saitama, Chiba and Kanagawa, as in the city centre of Tokyo there are few apartments that are big enough to accommodate foreign language students besides the actual family.
-The commuting time by train from the host family to the language school does usually not exceed one hour.
+The families usually live in the outskirts of Tokyo and in the neighbouring prefactures of Saitama, Chiba and Kanagawa, as in very central locations of Tokyo there are few apartments that are big enough to accommodate foreign language students besides the actual family.
+The commuting time by train from the host family to the internship placement, your job, or language school does usually not exceed one hour.
 A commuter ticket is around 15,000 to 20,000 Yen per month.

 The host families will serve 2 meals per day (breakfast and dinner) on weekdays and 3 meals per day (breakfast, lunch and dinner) on weekends.
 You will either sleep in a Western bed or on a Japanese futon.
 There is usually someone at the host family who can speak basic English.
 The families are usually familiar with foreign guests.